davidchyou/RF_Classifier/README.md

 The CSV file needs to follow this format:
 - Column #1: The ID (should be unique)
-- Column #2: The sequence class (or a run of "NA" or whatever for prediction mode).
+- Column #2: The classification (or a run of "NA" or whatever for prediction mode).
+There must be at least 10 rows of data for each class for training.
 - Column #3 and onwards: parameters to be used for training and prediction.
+At least 2 parameters are needed.

 **Usage**